Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

 After I recovered, everything changed.
 My life changed.
 I needed to do something I was passionate about.

 I started working in medical marketing at a publishing company to provide patient education materials to cancer patients.

 Going back to being treated at Mass General Hospital and being from a place in Minnesota where some family lives in rural areas, I felt every person should have access to the same level of care.

 I literally felt I wanted to change my career path because I was so profoundly impacted by the cancer experience that I started to become more active.

-I wasn’t super active right at the beginning about sharing my story, which is an interesting part of my journey because for many years I didn’t want to be wearing it on my sleeve.
+I wasn’t super active right at the beginning about sharing my story, which is an interesting part of my journey.
+For many years, I didn’t want to be wearing it on my sleeve.

-It really shifted my thinking that I wanted to be in healthcare, be involved in patient advocacy.
+It really shifted my thinking that I wanted to be in health care and be involved in patient advocacy.

 I ended up working at the National Foundation for Cancer Research, which was where I really decided to get more active in the community.
 I started writing a blog and started being active on Twitter.